1966 Pacific hurricane season: Tropical Storm Gretchen

 During the evening of September 7, a tropical disturbance that was near Hurricane Francesca became Tropical Storm Gretchen, bypassing the depression stage.
-Gretchen did not strengthen during her lifetime due to her proximity to Francesca and was nearly absorbed by her because Francesca disorganized Gretchen, the last advisory was issued on September 11.
+Gretchen did not strengthen during its lifetime due to its proximity to Francesca and was nearly absorbed by its because Francesca disorganized Gretchen, the last advisory was issued on September 11.
 Because Gretchen never affected land, there was no damage or deaths reported from it.

 Hurricane Helga

 On the morning of September 9, a tropical wave spawned Tropical Depression Thirteen.
 The storm was quickly to intensify and was named six hours later.
-The tropical storm began to curve north and on September 12 Helga became the eighth, and last hurricane of the season.
-She remained at that intensity for 36 hours and then began to weaken.
-She had weakened into a tropical storm when she made landfall on the Baja California Peninsula and weakened into a tropical depression.
-The depression dissipated on the 17th while in the Mexican state of Chihuahua.
+The tropical storm began to curve north and on September 12 Helga became the eighth, and last hurricane of the season. it remained at that intensity for 36 hours and then began to weaken. it had weakened into a tropical storm when it made landfall on the Baja California Peninsula and weakened into a tropical depression.
+The depression dissipated on the September 17 while in the Mexican state of Chihuahua.

 Helga caused the death of one person in California and also caused beach erosion throughout California and the Baja California Peninsula.
 The combined wave action from Helga and Francesca caused extensive damage throughout the region.

 Tropical Storm Ione

 On September 10, Tropical Depression Fourteen formed west of Tropical Storm Helga.
-The depression was slow to organize and became Tropical Storm Ione during the afternoon of the 12th.
+The depression was slow to organize and became Tropical Storm Ione during the afternoon of the September 12.
 Ione's time as a tropical storm was brief and the last advisory was issued the next morning due to land interaction that weakened the system.
 Even though Ione dissipated near Mexico, the remnant low brought rain to Mexico.
-No deaths or damages were reported due to Ione when she was warned upon.
-While she was a low, there is no information.
+No deaths or damages were reported due to Ione when it was warned upon.
+While it was a low, there is no information.